martinjrobins/diffsol/book/src/benchmarks/sundials.md

-# Benchmarks
+# Sundials Benchmarks

-The goal of this chapter is to compare the performance of the DiffSol implementation with other similar ode solver libraries.
 To begin with we have focused on comparing against the popular [Sundials](https://github.com/LLNL/sundials) solver suite, developed by the Lawrence Livermore National Laboratory.

 ## Test Problems
 To choose the test problems we have used several of the examples provided in the Sundials library.
 The problems are: